#metoo, Sexual Abuse as Abuse of Power

 If we can see #metoo as simply being about the abuse of power, then that is something that is much less highly charged emotionally, easier to identify and understand and work with.
 And we get to keep our playful sexuality.

-See The Myth of the Seducer, a January 16 article critical of the views of French actress Catherine Deneuve and others who in January 2018 defended the right of men to pester women.
+See The Myth of the Seducer, an article critical of the views of French actress Catherine Deneuve and others who in January 2018 defended the right of men to pester women.

 See also Women, men and the whole damn thing by David Leser, another male author venturing into dangerous territory and who pulls it off.